Namaste Healthy: The Heart Benefits of Yoga

 Manage blood pressure.
 Control cholesterol.
 Reduce blood sugar.
 Get active.
 Eat better.
 Lose weight.
 Stop smoking.
 There’s a reason the most talked about ways to improve your heart health also make up the American Heart Association’s (AHA) Life’s Simple 7® a list of seven lifestyle strategies that can help you lower your risk for heart disease: they work!

-But there’s even another great way to protect your heart: managing stress.
+But there’s even another great way to protect your heart every day: managing stress.
 And while there are many ways to accomplish that feat, there’s one in particular that’s been helping people for centuries: yoga.
 Comprising a series of stretches and poses, coordinated with deep breathing and meditation, yoga is a practice that – according to many national experts, including the AHA – reaps widespread benefits.

 Before you grab your mat and get started, be sure and speak with your provider, especially if you are already living with a heart condition or have previously suffered from heart disease.